ArduPilot/ardupilot_wiki/plane/source/docs/introduction.rst

 .. note::

-   *APM is designed to easily integrate with most standard RC aircraft, from simple high-wing trainers to high-speed swept wing fighters and flying wings.
+   *APM is designed to easily integrate with most standard RC aircraft, from simple high-wing trainers to high-speed swept wing fighters and flying wings, to quadplanes and tilt-rotors.
 If you have something out of the ordinary please assume that a bit more tuning will be required to get things dialed in.*

 All of us involved with this project care a great deal about the privacy and safety of those whom we share this planet with.
 Please be a good